 • Since current financial policies and some other terms dictated by the Memorandum have ruined the economy and created huge reactions in Greek society, would it not be wise to reconsider them?

-Germany is indeed the steam engine of Europe and as such they have the main initiatives.
+Germany is indeed the steam engine of Europe and as such they are effectively at the driver's seat.
 But their attitude towards the other peoples of the E.U. has recently become authoritarian and arrogant, it reminds increasingly of other times past and it's endangering the whole European idea.
 Particularly their blackmail during the election of our country and threatening "warnings" and delays of part of the agreed loans, as well as the massive reluctance of German tourists to visit our country are unacceptable pressures and it is not yet clear exactly what they are aiming at.
 However, I believe that Germany and other critics are basically right in many of their accusations, without this constituting an alibi for their own mistakes.
 It would therefore be wise on our part to pay particular attention to their accusations and take a close look at the mirror.

 Greece needs patience, perseverance, guarantees (e.g. Eurobonds), investments and technical assistance to achieve the structural changes needed if it wants to recover whether or not within the Eurozone.
 Since the basis of everything is education, we need to shape it quickly so that it develops rationalism and produces responsible citizens.
 This will of course take a long time.
 In the meantime, however, we have much to learn from some of our partners, particularly as regards the amelioration of our state mechanism.
 Therefore, I believe that the most significant contribution of the Eurozone could be the European Consulting Group (“Task Force”) for the modernisation of our public administration, on the condition that we make good use of it.
 For this reason, I insist that any attempts to this end must be supported by all of us, to get away from our feudal type state and to rationalise its structures as soon as possible.